omar546/happit_tacker/README.md

 ![on git hub show apps](https://github.com/user-attachments/assets/d9f9a916-f65b-422f-b5a7-4c79a0cfe1c3)

 ---
-You can try  it now by downloading the app from releases
+You can try  it now by downloading the app from the releases or the deployed web version
 ---
 ### Prerequisites